UK ‘sliding into avoidable crisis’, major review into workplace sickness warns

 Sir Charlie said there is “broad recognition that Britain is facing a quiet but urgent crisis”, with ill health now one of the biggest drivers of economic inactivity in the UK.

-His review, published on Wednesday, told of a culture of fear among workers around ill health, a lack of an effective or consistent support system for employers and employees in managing health, and structural challenges for disabled people.
+His review told of a culture of fear among workers around ill health, a lack of an effective or consistent support system for employers and employees in managing health, and structural challenges for disabled people.

+Among the figures detailed in the document, Sir Charlie said that 800,000 more people are out of work than were in 2019 due to health problems, with projections that this could climb by a further 600,000 by 2030.

+He said that “young adults are being hit hard” and added: the growth in 16-34 year-olds with a mental health condition who are economically inactive due to long-term sickness is particularly concerning, having risen by 190,000 (76%) between 2019 and 2024”.

 He has proposed a new approach where responsibility for health at work is shared between employers, employees and health services rather than being left to the worker and the NHS.